 What's speed networking, and how can it help your career?
 Speed networking is like speed dating for professionals.
 It evolved from the speed dating model of meeting a lot of people in a short amount of time.

 The speed networking model is often employed at events for college alumni groups, chamber of commerce groups, professional organizations, and at business events and college or corporate orientations, to foster relationship development among participants.

 How Speed Networking Works

 A variety of methods can be used to structure interaction, with a common thread being the rotation of participants so that each person gets the opportunity to interact with every other person attending the event.

-Each participant is allotted a period of time to introduce herself,varying from 30 seconds to 5 minutes depending on the size of the group.
+Each participant is allotted a period of time to introduce themself, varying from 30 seconds to 5 minutes depending on the size of the group.

 When you respond to a speed networking event invitation, you'll be advised how it will work, how to prepare, what to bring, and what the dress code is for the program.

 Have an Elevator Speech Ready

-Prepare a short elevator speech summarizing key elements of your work and educational history, as well as your thinking on your future career path.
+Prepare a short elevator speech summarizing the key elements of your work and educational history, as well as your thinking on your future career path.
 Practice articulating this information smoothly and succinctly within the timeframe of the event.

-Since speed networking is a two-way process, it is essential to listen carefully to each of your partners.
+Since speed networking is a two-way process, it is essential to listen carefully to each of your partners before you respond to their questions.

 Bring Business Cards

 Business cards are often exchanged during speed networking events, and participants who hit it off can seek further opportunities for a one-on-one exchange.
 This might take place at a reception after the speed networking component of an event or on another day over coffee.

 In addition to your contact information, make sure your business card includes a reference to your LinkedIn profile or another website containing a detailed summary of your professional background.

 Sample Speed Networking Questions to Ask